 Back in high school, when I was spending a week at Bible camp every summer, I spent one of those weeks discussing issues of justice and what can be done to alleviate suffering.
 For one project, we met with a missionary to local migrant farm camps.
 He was a child of migrant laborers himself and managed to escape that life in a blue collar job.
 The entire camp spent a day with him and his wife distributing gently used clothing to local migrant camps.
 Before the excursion he showed us a video regarding the plight of migrant farm workers in the United States.
 For the first time I saw just how marginalized the people behind my daily food consumption were.
 I saw so much poverty and suffering and was devastated this was flying under the radar of most Americans.

 A few years later I read The Grapes of Wrath.
 The Joad family are American citizens, but they have lost everything.
-The American Dream is dead to them when the books begins.
-The book showed how farms exploited their plight and the plight of so many others like them.
+The American Dream is dead to them when the book begins.
+The book showed how California farms exploited their plight and the plight of so many others like them.
 For example, they distributed many more flyers requesting farm help than the number of workers they needed.
 This drove the cost of labor down to poverty wages for those who find work.

 In college I had the privilege of hearing Danish author Jacob Holdt give a multimedia presentation supporting his book American Pictures.
 He spent years among the farm labor camps and came to intimately know the lives and stories of his subjects.
 I saw situations even worse than what I had seen at camp.
 Holdt rightly called the labor camps, "Slave Camps."

 American workers currently have a minimum wage.
 Their work environments are regulated by OSHA.
 If they are injured on the job, they can sue for Worker's Compensation.
 It is possible for them to unionize if they feel they are being treated unfairly (at least they are for now).